gromacs/gromacs/docs/install-guide/index.rst

 The SSCP/generic compilation mode of AdaptiveCpp_ is currently not supported.
-With OpenCL_, due to just-in-time compilation of GPU code for the device in use this is not a concern.
+With OpenCL_, due to just-in-time compilation of GPU code for the device in use, this is not a concern.

 Linear algebra libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~